-Soccer Tryouts Do Not Make America Great Again- I miss them like I do my PE coach in the 1980's yelling me to kick the ball.
+Soccer Tryouts Do Not Make America Great Again- I miss them like I do my PE coach in the 1980's yelling at me to kick the ball.

 With more emphasis on pedagogy in the US Soccer pyramid, clubs need to follow suit with clear examples of developmental best practices.
 Academy organization needs to be founded on proven educational practices such as scaffolding, peer learning to bridge the gaps between player talent, and create a healthy and inclusive learning environment.
 This means that for middle childhood ages, The United States’ soccer tradition of a mass tryout followed by cuts is a pastime that needs to long be forgotten.